camelize

 - Delimiter handling: Automatically recognizes delimiters like

-- Numeric handling: Numbers combined with letters will be capitalized based on context (e.g.,
+_,-,., and. - Numeric handling: Numbers combined with letters will be capitalized based on context (e.g.,